joshua-holmes/beammp-installer/README.md

 [![https://youtu.be/KwrYt8Z76Xg](./images/icons8-play-button-circled-96.png)](https://youtu.be/KwrYt8Z76Xg)

 ### Written
-1. You must install BeamNG.drive using Steam, if you haven't already.
+1. Install BeamNG.drive using Steam, if you haven't already.
-2. If you haven't done so already, you also must install Proton Experimental.
-If you haven't, or you aren't sure if you have, you can do so through Steam and it is very easy.
+2. Check that Proton Experimental is installed.
+You can do so through Steam and it is very easy.
 Follow these steps:

     a.
 Open Steam and click on the "Steam" button in the upper left, then click on "Settings".